 NHS registration and sick pay in the UK

-If you fall ill, you might be entitled to contractual sick pay from your employer, the amount of which varies on a company-by-company basis.
-The government, however, will pay statutory sick pay to UK employees in contracted work, at the amount of £88.45 per week for up to 28 weeks.
+If you fall ill, you might be entitled to contractual sick pay from your employer.
+The amount paid varies on a company-by-company basis.
+The government, however, pays statutory sick pay to UK employees in contracted work; this amounts to £88.45 per week for up to 28 weeks.
 There are several exceptions to this rule, full details of which are available on the Citizens Advice website.

 Dental care is available either through the NHS or privately, but in both instances you’ll usually need to pay.
 Free dental care is available for those aged under 18 (or under 19 if in full-time education), pregnant women and people who have had a baby in the last 12 months.

-- Band two (£53.90): Also covers fillings, root canal work and removal of teeth
+- Second band (£53.90): Also covers fillings, root canal work and removal of teeth

 - Emergency treatment (£19.70): Covers emergency care such as pain relief or temporary fillings